AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 ====

-AMReX can be compiled to use either double precision (which is the default) or single precision. :cpp:`amrex::Real` is typedef’d to either :cpp:`double` or :cpp:`float`.
+AMReX can be compiled to use either double precision (which is the default) or single precision. :cpp:`amrex::Real` is typedef'd to either :cpp:`double` or :cpp:`float`.
 C codes can use :cpp:`amrex_real`.
 They are defined in :cpp:`AMReX_REAL.H`.
 The data type is accessible in Fortran codes via